3 Steps To Break Free From Ungodly Relationships…

-God does not require you to endure anything of that nature to prove your love for Him or for the other person involved.
+God does not require you to endure anything of that nature.
+Not even to prove your love for Him or for the other person involved.
 Many times we choose to stay because we don’t want to feel like a failure.

-I know from personal experience that God can and will restore you no matter how long you have remained in a toxic relationship.
+I know from personal experience that God can and will restore you.
+It doesn’t matter how long you have remained in that ungodly relationship.

-He will put your broken pieces back together and He will begin to rebuild you as soon as you make a decision that His purpose for your life is more important to you than how others see you or even how you see yourself.
+He will put your broken pieces back together and He will begin to rebuild you.
+You must make a decision that His purpose for your life is more important to you than how others see you or even how you see yourself.